revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-12.What will be the output of the following code?
+12.What is the output of the following code?

 ```python
 f=open('C:\file.txt')